b3-exmo/b3-exmo.github.io/docs/LGBT/LGBTQ.md

 ### Sodom & Gomorrah
 A variety of sermons will use the dramatic example of the cities Sodom & Gomorrah being destroyed as an example of the extent to which homosexuality pisses off God.

 This is only a logical conclusion to reach if we can agree that [there's actually a connection here](https://youtu.be/bar3GOzDNzg?si=pooAcfCP-xrQNeOm&t=13).
 I'm not about to claim that I understand ancient Hebrew, nor that I've got any knowledge of the Torah that any other clown on the internet doesn't have access to.
 What I find most bothersome about this teaching is that it reduces humans to a sexual proclivity&mdash;it teaches that [the poophole-loophole](https://en.wiktionary.org/wiki/poophole_loophole) was a stronger motivator for queer folks than romance, emotional fulfillment, social connection, or even simply loving another human.

 The LDS scripture's [topical guide entry for "homosexual behavior"](https://www.churchofjesuschrist.org/study/scriptures/tg/homosexual-behavior?lang=eng) cites the passage describing "the men of Sodom" wishing to "know" Lot's angelic pals instead of Lot's daughters, and extrapolating that as the reason for the city's subsequent destruction.
 For some reason, this is interpreted today as a divine sign of approval for ignoring everything that Jesus taught about loving people for who they are, and you're justified in violently abusing your kids for deviating even slightly from heteronormativity.

 &nbsp;

 This sounds like one of those scenarios where mankind would really benefit from having a living prophet to clarify what God meant, and how we should handle things today.
-Conveniently, I can name a specific church who claims precisely that kind of authority!
-So... do we have an LDS prophet's guidance on how to interpret this?
+Conveniently, I can point to a specific church who claims precisely that kind of authority!

 &nbsp;